 - Sev for garnishing

 - Fresh grated coconut I haven't added though

-- To begin with, first, clean and wash red rice poha and soak it for a minute along with little salt.
+- Clean and wash red rice poha and soak it for a minute along with little salt.

 - After a minute, strain the poha and keep it aside.

-- Then, add onions and sauté until they turn soft and pink.
+- Add onions and sauté until they turn soft and pink.

-- Add salt, turmeric and lemon juice, mix well and cook for another 30 seconds
+- Add turmeric, lemon juice and salt, mix well and cook for another 30 seconds.

-- Now, add red rice poha, sugar and mix, cook for another minute only
+- Now, add strained poha, sugar and mix, cook for another minute only.